Skip to content

 • Image generation, Deep Research, and Codex (the AI coding agent) are all either capped or unavailable on the free tier

-• In our testing on complex analytical tasks, the Plus thinking model caught errors the free fallback missed on 4 out of 6 tasks
+• On complex analytical tasks, the Plus thinking model reasons step by step and catches errors the lighter free fallback model tends to miss

 • If you use ChatGPT mainly for occasional quick lookups, the free tier handles that well enough to save you $240 per year